 Sadly, stress not only increases pain in those with TMD; it actually changes the structure of the temporomandibular joint.
 (5) It is vital to keep your stress under control if you want healthy temporomandibular joint structure and function.

 If you suffer from TMD, it’s a good idea to check up on your adrenal health – if you suffer from HPA axis dysregulation it’s likely that improving your adrenal status will improve your symptoms.
-You can learn more about HPA axis dysregulation and what to do about it in Laura’s and my free eBook, but one of the best ways to improve your HPA axis activity is to implement mind-body activities like yoga, deep breathing, meditation, etc. These are simple things to incorporate and can often be done in the comfort of your own home.
+One of the best ways to improve your HPA axis activity is to implement mind-body activities like yoga, deep breathing, meditation, etc. These are simple things to incorporate and can often be done in the comfort of your own home.
 Here are some of my favorite resources if you’re new to mind-body activities: